title

 The road targetted the easterly of 2 dry valleys in Lion Wood.
 This provided an easy gradual descent down to the River Yare.

 We are looking south down the line of the road.
-Wash down over the centuries has obscured the agger in most places but walking the route shows how easy a descent it was.
+Wash down over the centuries has obscured the agger in most places but walking the route shows how easy a descent it was and a logical location for the road..

 Image: DR